AsherTeo/Tesla-Stock-Predicition/README.md

 ## Overview

 In this project, we analyzed Tesla stock data using the `yfinance` library, spanning from January 1, 2019, to April 29, 2024, and focusing on the 'Close' column.
-Employing LSTM with TensorFlow, we experimented with various window sizes—7, 30, and 60 days—for forecasting, configuring a batch size of 8, employing two layers with 50 neurons each, and training for 400 epochs.
+Employing **LSTM** with `TensorFlow`, we experimented with various window sizes—7, 30, and 60 days—for forecasting, configuring a batch size of 8, employing two layers with 50 neurons each, and training for 400 epochs.

-We also explored the AutoRegressive (AR) component of ARIMA, determining the optimal AR component (p) with the `statsmodels` library and PACF Plot.
+We also explored the AutoRegressive (AR) component of **ARIMA**, determining the optimal AR component (p) with the `statsmodels` library and PACF Plot.
 Additionally, we investigated machine learning algorithms like linear regression, Random Forest, and XGBoost, converting the data into a supervised learning format to assess their effectiveness in time series forecasting.

 ## Objective